e-rjones/SML5202-2020-Final-EmmaJones/page3.md

 <h2> Grammar </h2>

+<p><strong>Add information on the three genders, tenses, difference between imperfective and perfective cases and a brief overview of the Russian case system</strong></p>

 <div class="container">
 <h3>Tense Formation of Imperfective Verbs</h3>
 <p>The verbs in the present and future tense are in the first person singular form.</p>